Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Application of matrix formalism

 The concept of additive crossing is then used in the estimation of Fourier integrals containing large parameters \cite{Assier2022}.
 Namely, the authors claim that while, generally, a crossing of two singularities gives a contribution to the asymptotics of an integral, a contribution of an additive crossing is always zero.
+Indeed, additive crossings of branch singularities play a major role in diffraction theory and has materialized itself in several different cases such as the 3D problem of wave diffraction by a quarter-plane \cite{Assier2019,Assier2024}, the 2D problem of wave diffraction by a penetrable wedge \cite{Kunz2023,Kunz2024}, as well as in the process of analytical continuation of physical wave fields \cite{Assier2021}.